JayGohel28/JayGohel28/README.md

 <br>

-Worked on a **live project** for a child development and psychological services center, contributing to system functionality and real-world requirements handling.
+Worked on a **live project** for a child development and psychological services center, contributing to real-world system requirements, functional implementation, and application behavior.

 </details>